School shooting: Music

-The song "Pumped Up Kicks" by the band Foster the People, was inspired by the Columbine High School massacre.

 Political impact

 School shootings and other mass killings have had a major political impact.
 Governments have discussed gun-control laws, to increase time for background checks.
 Also, bulletproof school supplies have been created, including backpacks, desks, bullet-resistant door panels, and classroom whiteboards (or bulletin boards) which reinforce walls or slide across doors to deflect bullets.
 The National Rifle Association of America has proposed allowing teachers to carry weapons on school grounds as a means of protecting themselves and others as a possible solution.
 In 2018, 14 states had at least one school district in which teachers were armed, with another 16 states permitting districts to arm teachers subject to local policy.
 Most states also require the gun carriers to receive advance permission from the districts' superintendents or trustees.
 "In New York State, written permission from the school is required in order to carry a firearm on school grounds."

 Due to the political impact, this has spurred some to press for more stringent gun control laws.
 In the United States, the National Rifle Association is opposed to such laws, and some groups have called for fewer gun control laws, citing cases of armed students ending shootings and halting further loss of life, and claiming that the prohibitions against carrying a gun in schools do not deter the gunmen.
 One such example is the Mercaz HaRav Massacre, where the attacker was stopped by a student, Yitzhak Dadon, who shot him with his personal firearm which he lawfully carried concealed.
 At a Virginia law school, there is a disputed claim that three students retrieved pistols from their cars and stopped the attacker without firing a shot.
 Also, at a Mississippi high school, the vice principal retrieved a firearm from his vehicle and then eventually stopped the attacker as he was driving away from the school.
 In other cases, such as shootings at Columbine and Red Lake High Schools, the presence of an armed police officer did little to nothing to prevent the killings.

 The Gun-Free Schools Act was passed in 1994 in response to gun related violence in schools, so many school systems started adopting the Zero-Tolerance Law.
-The Gun-Free Schools Act required people to be expelled from the school for a year.
+The Gun-Free Schools Act required students who bring firearms or bombs to school to be expelled for a year.
 By 1997, the Zero-Tolerance for any type of weapon was implemented by more than 90 percent of U.S. public schools.

+Donald Trump has repeatedly supported the idea of arming school teachers, particularly those with military backgrounds, arguing that armed educators could respond quickly to attacks and prevent mass casualties.
+He first proposed this idea after the 2018 Stoneman Douglas High School shooting in Florida and reiterated it following the 2022 Robb Elementary School shooting in Uvalde, Texas.
+The proposal has faced widespread opposition from parents of victims, educators, and gun control advocates.